All Things Vintage: T-Shirt Shape Guide

 2000s: The decade of XS and XXXXXL

-The new millennium brought, besides ringtones and German gangster rap, two extremes in the matter of "T-shirts": Very tight and very wide shirts.
+The new millennium, in addition to ringtones and German gangster rap, brought about two extremes in terms of "T-shirt" around 2004: very tight and veeeery wide shirts.

 2010s: A little bit of everything